 TGbb editor: Change the remainder of the subclause as follows:

-All LC optical TX antennas shall be synchronized to a common reference clock in a device that has more than one LC optical TX antennas.
-All LC optical RX antennas shall be synchronized to a common reference clock in a device that has more than one LC optical RX antennas. (approved resolution for i-15)
+In an LC PHY that implements RF up/downconversion and has multiple transmit chains, the RF downconverters shall be synchronized to a common reference clock.
+In an LC PHY that implements RF up/downconversion and has multiple receive chains, the RF upconverters shall be synchronized to a common reference clock. (approved resolution for i-15)

-When LC optical TX antennas operate at the same wavelength, they should have sufficient spatial separation (spatial diversity) or point into different directions (angular diversity). (approved resolution for i-62 revises this statement, but I suggest we delete it and update the resolution – the need for spatial separation is explained above)

-When LC optical TX antennas operate at different wavelengths, spatial separation might be small or direction might be the same but the spectral overlap in the optical domain between the LC optical TX antennas should be minimized.
-Optical filtering should be used at the LC optical RX antennas.

-When operating the LC PHY with multiple optical TX antennas in the LC HT PHY mode, the LC PHY TX shall use the procedures defined in 19.3 (HT PHY), where NTX transmit chains in the HT PHY shall be connected to NTX LC optical TX antennas.
+(approved resolution for i-62 revises this statement, but I suggest we delete it and update the resolution – the need for spatial separation is explained above) When operating the LC PHY with multiple optical TX antennas in the LC HT PHY mode, the LC PHY TX shall use the procedures defined in 19.3 (HT PHY), where NTX transmit chains in the HT PHY shall be connected to NTX LC optical TX antennas.
 The LC HT PHY mode shall support the same maximum number of LC optical antennas as the maximum number of antennas supported by the HT PHY.

 When operating the LC PHY with multiple optical TX antennas in the LC VHT PHY mode, the LC PHY TX shall use the procedures defined in 21.3 (VHT PHY), where NTX transmit chains in the VHT PHY shall be connected to NTX LC optical TX antennas.
 The LC VHT PHY mode shall support the same maximum number of LC optical antennas as the maximum number of antennas supported by the VHT PHY.